aungpyae89/ioc/README.md

 This repository contains publicly shareable threat intelligence related to a confirmed Linux VM compromise that resulted in the deployment of an XMRig Monero cryptominer.
 The objective of this report is to support the security community by providing

-Indicators of Compromise (IOCs)
+-Indicators of Compromise (IOCs)

-Timeline of attacker activity
+-Timeline of attacker activity

-Malware artifacts (scripts, downloader URLs, wallets)
+-Malware artifacts (scripts, downloader URLs, wallets)

-MITRE ATT&CK technique mappings
+-MITRE ATT&CK technique mappings

-Important Note : No organization names, internal identifiers, or sensitive commercial information are included.
+!!!
+Important Note: No organization names, internal identifiers, or sensitive commercial information are included.

 A Linux virtual machine hosted in a cloud environment was compromised through unauthorized console access (VNC).